Global small-hole minimization of the first Dirichlet eigenvalue in a square with two hard obstacles: Numerical validation

 To keep tangent geometries robustly meshable and exactly reproducible, the benchmark introduces a very small inward geometric inset

 so that nominally tangent configurations are meshed with an offset that is tiny compared with the tested radii.
-Accordingly, the FEM results should be read as a validation of branch ordering and relative scale rather than as an independent source of sharp asymptotic coefficients.
-This is particularly relevant for the adjacent-versus-opposite comparison, where the true gap is far smaller than the separation from the clearly non-minimizing branches.
+Because the computation directly discretizes the finite-radius punctured domains, the corrected normalization and full-capacity convention used in the analytical sections do not alter the FEM values reported below.
+The data nevertheless should be read only as a qualitative validation of representative branch ordering and relative scale, not as an independent determination of the corrected asymptotic coefficients.
+This is particularly relevant for the adjacent-versus-opposite comparison, where the computed gap is much smaller than the absolute discretization error visible in the empty-square test.

-The four representative two-hole branches used in the benchmark are: \begin{enumerate}[label=\rm(\alph*)] \item two holes tangent to adjacent corners, \item two holes tangent to opposite corners, \item two holes tangent to opposite sides at the center, \item a same-corner clustered contact-like configuration. \end{enumerate} Figure~\ref{fig:fem-geometries-v13} shows these four benchmark geometries.
+The four representative two-hole branches used in the benchmark are: \begin{enumerate}[label=\textnormal{(\alph*)}] \item two holes tangent to adjacent corners, \item two holes tangent to opposite corners, \item two holes tangent to opposite sides at the center, \item a same-corner clustered contact-like configuration. \end{enumerate} Figure~\ref{fig:fem-geometries} shows these four benchmark geometries.

 For the representative radius $r=0.08$, the dataset also contains the corresponding first FEM eigenfunctions.
-Figure~\ref{fig:fem-eigenfunctions-v14} shows the first mode on the four benchmark geometries.
-The plots agree with the ordering in Table~\ref{tab:fem-case-table-v13}: the opposite-sides configuration constricts the domain much more severely than the corner branches, while the same-corner cluster is already less favorable than the adjacent- and opposite-corner competitors.
+Figure~\ref{fig:fem-eigenfunctions} shows the first mode on the four benchmark geometries.
+The plots agree with the ordering in Table~\ref{tab:fem-case-table}: the opposite-sides configuration constricts the domain much more severely than the corner branches, while the same-corner cluster is already less favorable than the adjacent- and opposite-corner competitors.

 As a basic consistency check, the FEM package also records the empty-square reference against the exact value $\lambda_1(Q)=\pi^2/2\approx 4.934802200545$.
-The corresponding convergence table appears in Table~\ref{tab:fem-convergence-v13}.
-The approximation decreases monotonically toward the exact value, as expected for the conforming Dirichlet FEM.
+The corresponding convergence table appears in Table~\ref{tab:fem-convergence}.
+The approximation decreases over the three displayed refinement levels toward the exact value, as expected for the conforming Dirichlet FEM.
+At the finest displayed level the absolute error is approximately $7.13\times10^{-2}$; this does not directly measure the error in a paired branch difference, where substantial cancellation may occur, but it shows that the $10^{-6}$--$10^{-5}$ adjacent--opposite differences are not numerically certified by this convergence table.

-For the four representative two-hole branches, Table~\ref{tab:fem-case-table-v13} reports the values produced by the benchmark package for $r\in\{0.07,0.08,0.09\}$.
+For the four representative two-hole branches, Table~\ref{tab:fem-case-table} reports the values produced by the benchmark package for $r\in\{0.07,0.08,0.09\}$.
 The same ordering is observed at all three radii:

 In particular, the adjacent-corner branch is always better than the opposite-corner branch, while both corner branches are substantially better than the same-corner clustered and opposite-sides competitors.
 The numerical gap between adjacent and opposite corners is tiny, but the separation from the non-minimizing branches is much larger and remains clearly visible on the absolute scale.